letianjiang05/Notebook/Digital Logic/Topic 1 Fundamentals of Logical Algebra.md

 |$14$|$1110$|$1001$|
 |$15$|$1111$|$1000$|
 ### Binary Coded Decimal (BCD)
-- Binary coded decimal (BCD) is a way to express each of the decimal digits with a binary code.
+- A way to express each of the decimal digits with a binary code.
-- A number with k decimal digits will require 4k bits in BCD.
-- Decimal 396 is represented in BCD with 12bits as 0011 1001 0110, with each group of 4 bits representing one decimal digit.
 - A decimal number in BCD is the same as its equivalent binary number only when the number is between 0 and 9.
 - The binary combinations 1010 through 1111 are not used and have no meaning in BCD.
 #### Conversion